 Subspecialty Journal Club: Monthly (day and time TBD by rotation director)

-*Note: Surgical Skills lab, Grand Rounds, M & M conference, Resident Core Curriculum Conferences and Journal Club are core conferences in which attendance is mandatory; protected time is allocated from 7 a.m. to 11 a.m.
+*Note: Surgical Skills lab, Grand Rounds, M&M conference, Resident Core Curriculum Conferences and Journal Club are core conferences in which attendance is mandatory; protected time is allocated from 7 a.m. to 10 a.m.
 Wednesday.

 The New Innovations system is used to track resident evaluations throughout the program.
-Areas of performance evaluation include the core competencies, milestones, and assessment of level appropriate surgical skills.
-Residents are evaluated by faculty members, nursing staff, ancillary health care personnel and patients.
-Residents evaluate faculty and the program both of which are anonymous and collected as to not identify the evaluator.
+Areas of performance evaluation include the core competencies, milestones, and assessment of level-appropriate surgical skills.
+Residents are evaluated by faculty members, nursing staff, ancillary health care personnel, and patients.
+Residents evaluate faculty and the program; both evaluations are anonymous and collected so as not to identify the evaluator.
 Each resident is evaluated on his or her surgical skills outlined in the bio skills section of the handbook.
 Further, both residents and faculty have the opportunity to evaluate the program annually.

 Residents are evaluated using a variety of methods including: